 We are delighted to be a Galway 2020 Cultural Partner and look forward to publishing a special Galway edition of the magazine in November 2020.

-Read Lisa’s editorial statement and the submission guidelines for the issue below…
+Read Lisa’s editorial statement for the issue below.

 The Stinging Fly will commemorate Galway’s designation as a 2020 European Capital of Culture with a special issue published in conjunction with Galway 2020.
 Inspired by the Galway 2020 themes of migration, landscape and language, this issue will explore, among other things, Galway’s identity as an Irish city, a European city, and a place of connection, disconnection and belonging.

 Having been given the opportunity to put this special issue together, alongside Galway poet and novelist Elaine Feeney as guest poetry editor, I started thinking about Galway as a cultural polestar, wondering how best to reflect on and represent it.
 No small task, as I am not entirely comfortable with calling myself a Galway writer.
 What might a Galway writer be, if we were to define her?
 Would she have fluent Connemara Irish?
 Would she live on one of the islands?
 Would she drink only porter in Neachtains?
 Would she be great ould pals with Angelica Huston?
 I’ve spent so much time in Cork my characters come out with Cork accents.
 I have a fluctuating Cork accent myself.
 My ‘other’ hometown is Gort, on the edge of the Burren and 37 kilometres from Galway City, and, if anything, in Gort we have Clare or Brazilian accents.
 There are some very stereotypically ‘Galway’ people in the South County — you know the ones, they have polytunnels and are big on textiles and arnica — but they tend to have different accents again: Dublin, English, German.
 It’s a funny thing that your stereotypical Galwegian isn’t all that Galwegian.